DesignCodeBuild/basiccamanjs/day4/6-Styles.md

 ```

 Save and upload the file, then refresh your page and play with the width of the browser by dragging in the right edge.
-You should see the photos scale, and stack differently at the two widths specified, i.e. at 800px wide, and at 414px wide.
+You should see the photos scale, and stack differently at the two widths specified, i.e. at 768px wide, and at 414px wide.

+These happen to be Apple device screen widths for iPad and iPhone, but they are quite close to the most popular Android device screen widths as well.
+You can get more detail about various devices widths [here](http://www.kylejlarson.com/blog/iphone-6-screen-size-web-design-tips/)

 ##More Responsive Styles